Term 2 Week 8 Monday 9th June 2025

 School vest for Winter

 Last year we introduced a new uniform item; the puffer vest.
-If you would like to order a school puffer vest for your child please place your order via the link below.
-They cost $50 each and the cost will be invoiced to your school account.
-Sizes seem to be fairly accurate, so if you child is regularly a size 10, I would suggest that, or one size up, is the size you need to order.
+We have a few available in the office for purchasing.
+They cost $60 each and the cost will be invoiced to your school account.
+Sizes seem to be fairly accurate, so if you child is regularly a size 10, I would suggest that, or one size up, is the size you need to buy.

 School Advisory Council